The Health Informatics Service (THIS) Logo

 “If you then have the time and resource, you can strengthen further by looking at certifications like ISO/27001 Information Security Management."

 “This is a good place to be, but it's also being aware that getting to that level of maturity doesn't mean your organisation is completely impenetrable from any kind of cyber-attack.
-It means you're in a situation where the impact of such an attack is likely to be less than it would’ve been if you'd done nothing."
+It means you're in a situation where the impact of such an attack is likely to be less than it would’ve been if you'd done nothing.

 “The other part of the equation is understanding that if, or when, you are attacked what is your response going to be?
 Are you prepared to think that far ahead?
 What does your incident response plan look like?
 And what does your business continuity plan look like?
-How are you going to keep running your organisation while it’s suffering from a cyber-attack?"
+How are you going to keep running your organisation while it’s suffering from a cyber-attack?

 “A lot of organisations think there is nothing to worry about because they’ve never been attacked before.
 It's that type of mentality that we need to overcome.
 There have been incidents in the past that have affected other NHS organisations but not us, and that has been due to the security posture we’ve had in place as part of our digital maturity.”

-Keeping data safe – user awareness
+Keeping data safe – how THIS can support you

 “Any e-mail that comes from outside the organisation typically contains a warning banner that appears at the top of the e-mail saying this is external, be cautious with malicious attachments and malicious links that you click on.
-We try to drill it into all staff that if you're not certain, alert our team and we can check it for you."
+We try to drill it into all staff that if you're not certain, alert our team and we can check it for you.

 “To be registered as a secure e-mail provider between health and social care organisations you must have the DCB1596 certification from NHS Digital.
-It ensures that malicious attachments get blocked, there's anti malware and spam controls in place, and that the general well-being and security of the of the e-mail environment is up to a certain standard."
+It ensures that malicious attachments get blocked, there's anti malware and spam controls in place, and that the general well-being and security of the of the e-mail environment is up to a certain standard.

 “We put customers through that accreditation.
 The threat landscape is evolving all the time and it’s important there is user awareness of staying abreast of changes and being aware of how you can keep your organisation safe.”